 When researcher Technomic asked millennial parents to name the most kid-friendly chains as part of its Consumer Brand Metrics survey, Chick-fil-A topped the list.
 One mom’s comment echoed what dozens of respondents said: “The food is always hot and fresh, employees give outstanding customer service and the environment is kid-friendly.”
 For a full-service experience, millennial parents also look for attentive service, fresh food and friendly waitstaff.
-(Take a look at the sidebar to see what they have to say about other chains that made it into the top 10 for kid-friendliness.)
+(See below for what those parents had to say about other chains that were among the top 10 for kid-friendliness.)

 Out with the kids menu?